Logo

 It is generally agreed upon within all quality systems that deviation from the standard is allowed, but always with justification.

-High | High-risk situations may threaten the organization's continuity or endanger its strategic goals.
+High-risk situations may threaten the organization's continuity or endanger its strategic goals.
 In such cases, the management takes a leading role and defines actions through an improvement plan to mitigate the high risk and bring it down to an acceptable level.
-If, for economic reasons, preventive measures are not feasible, a reactive scenario is developed as an alternative measure. | Executive Board Strategic level |
+If, for economic reasons, preventive measures are not feasible, a reactive scenario is developed as an alternative measure.

-Medium | Medium-risk situations receive the attention of management.
+Medium-risk situations receive the attention of management.
 Whether or not action is taken depends mainly on a business case.
-Low-hanging ripe fruit measures are quickly decided upon; measures that take a substantial investment depend on the business case. | Management, Tactical level |
+Low-hanging ripe fruit measures are quickly decided upon; measures that take a substantial investment depend on the business case.

-Low | Low-risk situations are considered acceptable for the organization.
-Operational action like process optimization is possible and is decided for by operational management. | Workfloor, Operational level |
+Low-risk situations are considered acceptable for the organization.
+Operational action like process optimization is possible and is decided for by operational management.

 Risk Model Canvas © 2023 by Gilbert van Zeijl and Vincent van Dijk is licensed under CC BY-SA 4.0